Parrots can be messy birds, so they sometimes get covered in food particles, juices from fruit, dirt, excretions, and feather dust.

-Since parrots wash their feathers, it may seem redundant to bathe them as well.
+Since parrots wash their feathers, it may seem redundant to bathe them.
 After all, they’ll preen by tugging at their feathers and running them through their beak.

-Parrots will ruffle their feathers and nuzzle against their skin to pick away any debris.
-This is a natural behavior that will maintain your parrot’s cleanliness and hygiene.
+Parrots ruffle their feathers and nuzzle against their skin to pick away debris, as this natural behavior will maintain your parrot’s cleanliness and hygiene.

-In the wild, parrots find rivers, streams, lakes, and ponds to bathe in.
+In the wild, parrots bathe in rivers, streams, lakes, and ponds.
 They’ll dowse themselves in the water, splash around, and ruffle their feathers to get the water underneath their plumage.
 This will:

-- Wash off dander that builds up from feather dust
+- Wash off any feather dust that builds up.

-- Clean off food and dirt from their heads that they can’t reach with their beaks
+- Clean off food and liquid from their heads that can’t be reached with their beaks.

-You should give your parrot access to water so it can complete this natural routine.
+You should give your parrot access to water so it can carry out this routine.

 When To Bathe A Parrot

-To maintain your parrot’s cleanliness and hygiene, establish a weekly bathing routine.
+Establish a weekly bathing routine to maintain your parrot’s cleanliness and hygiene.
 This will keep your parrot’s skin and feathers clean and remove dander (feather dust).
+Use the following approach:

-- For the parrot that keeps itself clean and tidy, a bath once every 2 weeks will suffice.
+- For the parrot that keeps itself clean and tidy: A bath once every two weeks will suffice.

-- For parrots that eat messy food or don’t rigorously preen, bathe them once a week
+- Parrots that eat messy food or don’t rigorously preen: Once-weekly bathing.

-Parrots shouldn’t be bathed daily.
-They develop a natural coating of oil or powder over their feathers.
+Parrots shouldn’t be bathed daily because they need to develop a natural coating of oil or powder over their feathers.
 Termed ‘parrot dust,’ this protects their bodies and feathers from damage.

-Of course, parrots are messy animals.
-Your parrot may get dirty while playing in its cage or while eating juicy food.
-If you’ve just bathed your parrot, you can give it another one.
-Just limit these repeat washes whenever possible.
+Of course, parrots are messy animals, so they might get dirty while playing in their cage or eating juicy food.
+If you’ve just bathed your parrot, it can have another.
+However, limit repeat washes.

 How To Bathe A Parrot

-You shouldn’t use a hose or submerge it in your bathtub.
+You shouldn’t use a hose or submerge it in the bathtub.
 Likewise, you can’t scrub a parrot down or rub it with your hands.
-Here are the options:
+Here are the different options:

-Parrots are well-equipped to take care of their own cleaning needs and will instinctively know what to do.
-So, you just need to provide the bath, which could be a:
+Parrots are well-equipped to care for their own cleaning needs and instinctively know what to do.
+So, you need to provide a bath, which could be the:

 - Kitchen or bathroom sink

-Fill the sink with cool or lukewarm water.
-The level can reach the parrot’s chest, but no higher.
-Set the parrot in the water and let it test out the bath.
-It should begin splashing or moving around in the sink.
+Fill the sink with cool or lukewarm water; the level can reach the parrot’s chest, but no higher.
+Set the parrot in the water, and it’ll begin splashing or moving around in the sink.

-If it needs encouragement, gently brush the water up against it.
-Sprinkle water down its back and moisten its feathers with your hand.
-Always pet in the direction of the feathers to avoid damaging them in any way.
+If it needs encouragement, brush the water up against it.
+Sprinkle water down its back and moisten its feathers with your hand, following the direction of the feathers to avoid damaging them.

 Your parrot should eventually dip itself in the water and begin splashing.
-It may ruffle its feathers and spread its wings.
-It should take no more than 5-10 minutes for the parrot to properly clean itself.
+It should take no more than 5-10 minutes for the parrot to clean itself.

-Using a spray bottle, mist your parrot to simulate rain.
-This will place water on the feathers, which the parrot can use to preen more effectively.
-It will ruffle its feathers and flap its wings before using its beak to tug at the feathers.
+Using a spray bottle, mist your parrot to simulate rain, as this will encourage them to preen.
+It’ll ruffle its feathers and flap its wings before using its beak to tug at the individual feathers.

 4/ Moist Cloth Wash

-If your parrot dislikes standing water or gets startled by your faucet, you can use a wet cloth to clean your parrot.
+If a parrot dislikes standing water or is startled by the faucet, you can use a wet cloth to clean the parrot.

-This is a good option when your parrot only requires spot cleaning, such as its head or feet.
-Gently wipe down between its toes, around its beak, and anywhere else that needs attention.
+This is an option when your parrot only requires spot cleaning, such as its head or feet.
+Wipe down between its toes, around its beak, and anywhere that needs attention.

 Can You Use Soap On Parrots?

-If you do use soap, apply it sparingly and don’t let your parrot ingest any.
-Even in small amounts, it could disrupt the digestive system.
-Be sure to rinse your parrot as any leftover soap can lead to skin irritation.
+If you use soap, apply it sparingly, and don’t let your parrot ingest any.
+Rinse your parrot, as any leftover soap can lead to skin irritation and digestive discomfort.

 How To Dry Your Parrot After A Bath

-Once your parrot finishes bathing, it shouldn’t remain wet, especially during the winter months.
-This increases the likelihood of getting a chill and becoming sick.
+Once your parrot finishes bathing, it shouldn’t remain wet, especially when it’s cold during the winter.

-The good news is that parrots can dry themselves.
-Even better, this will lead to preening behavior.
-Parrots will shake and ruffle their feathers, aligning them and ensuring that they’re all correctly positioned.
+Parrots can dry themselves, as this will lead to preening behavior.
+Parrots will shake and ruffle their feathers, aligning them and ensuring they’re all correctly positioned.

 If your parrot needs to dry off more quickly because your home’s cold, take a soft towel and lightly pat down the feathers.
-Don’t ruffle its feathers or drag the towel against the grain.
-This will damage them.
+Don’t ruffle its feathers or drag the towel against the grain, as this will damage them.

-Put your parrot in a warm room that’s free from fans.
-No matter how cold your parrot seems, never use a hairdryer.
-The excessive heat can be harmful, and the loud noise will frighten it and cause it to act in fear.
+Put your parrot in a warm room.
+No matter how cold your parrot seems, don’t use a hairdryer, as excessive heat can be harmful.
+Also, the loud noise could be frightening.

-Most hairdryers have a non-stick (Teflon) coating on the inside.
-This coating gives off invisible, odorless fumes that are harmless to people.
-However, these fumes are toxic to all birds, including parrots.
+Most hairdryers have a non-stick (Teflon) coating on the inside that gives off invisible, odorless fumes that are harmless to people but toxic to birds, including parrots.

 Parrot Shivering After Bath

-The parrot is contracting the muscles around its keel, which is the breastbone of flight birds.
-This generates heat so that the parrot can dry effectively.
-Vigorous shaking of feathers may also be part of its preening ritual.
+The parrot contracts the muscles around its keel (breastbone), which generates heat so the parrot can dry effectively.
+Vigorous shaking of the feathers may also be part of its preening ritual.

-If the shaking continues, the parrot fluffs up all its feathers, and it withdraws itself into a tight bundle, then it’s feeling cold.
-Increase the room temperature.
-As long as it’s not left cold for long periods, it’ll be fine.
+If the shaking continues and the parrot fluffs up all its feathers and withdraws, it’s likely feeling cold.
+So, increase the room temperature.
+Assuming it’s not left cold for too long, it’ll be okay.

-You should bathe your parrot twice a month or up to twice a week if it’s particularly dirty.
-Try to limit this to once a week, or use a spray bottle mist if your parrot needs more regular cleaning.
+You should bathe your parrot twice a month or up to twice a week if the bird’s particularly dirty.
+You can use a spray bottle mist if your parrot needs more regular cleaning.